 Mansfield real estate is some of the most expensive in Texas, although Mansfield house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Mansfield is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Mansfield is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Mansfield is a city of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Mansfield who work in management occupations (14.13%), office and administrative support (13.22%), and sales jobs (10.96%).

 Also of interest is that Mansfield has more people living here who work in computers and math than 95% of the places in the US.